-- Medications to modify behaviour have been reduced and are used only occasionally, and staff feel that improved hydration has helped promote continence - More controlled and successful urination as hydration helps to maintain the urinary sensation which can be lost in dementia - Improved sleep being thirsty can cause restlessness, disrupted sleep pattern and bad dreams.
+- Doses of medications are generally lower as improved hydration means drugs are utilised better by the body - More controlled and successful urination as hydration helps to maintain the urinary sensation which can be lost in dementia - Improved sleep being thirsty can cause restlessness, disrupted sleep pattern and bad dreams.
 If someone doesn't sleep well at night, they will sleep during the day, miss out on vital fluids and the cycle continues.